 To burn food efficiently it needs time to process, to turn food into ash, to smolder, and to rebuild.
 Add little bits of kindling over and over to the fire and it never recovers its intensity to handle all the rest of the stuff that is coming in.
 To put it another way, when you put food in too frequently you are taxing the efficiency of your body’s largest and most central channel.
 With a little load in the stomach, another in the small intestine, and several more in the large intestine all of your processing energy is stuck on food.

 This leaves no room for processing information, emotions, and all of the other things we take in on a daily basis.
 Give the fire a rest between meals (specifically 3-4 hours between and minimum 13 hour fast between dinner and breakfast) and the fire will burn brightly, without subsequent ama.

 Reset and Release that Ama

 Now you are wondering, what to do with the ama once it’s accumulated in your system?
-In Ayurveda we recommend seasonal cleansing, which is the best way to get rid of this toxins we have accumulated in our daily life.
+In Ayurveda we recommend seasonal cleansing, which is the best way to get rid of the toxins we have accumulated in our daily life.
 Seasonal detox rids your body of the toxic load before it turns to illness.

-But let’s say you have just returned from vacation where you’ve exceeded your ama quotient by eating excessive pasta, cheese and drinking too frequently.
+But let’s say you have just returned from vacation where you’ve exceeded your ama quotient by eating excessive pasta, and cheese and drinking too frequently.

-Make a fresh pot of soup each day and eat only that for breakfast, lunch and dinner (it’s only three days).
+Make a fresh pot of soup each day and eat only that for breakfast, lunch, and dinner (it’s only three days).
 Mung beans are notorious for their cleansing properties and very easy to digest, plus this simple food contains all the nutrients you need to support your body and sustain normal activity.
 Simply eat mung soup for three meals per day and drink plenty of fresh, warm water and you will feel as if you’ve hit the proverbial reset button.

 Even the best yogi can’t be ama free.
 Toxins are everywhere, even in our clean food and drinking water.